-Salary Increase for 2017-2018 43

 IT Salary Range 44

 Preamble

 Santa Fe College is a dynamic, innovative learning community dedicated to the ideals of academic excellence, academic freedom, and intellectual pursuit.
 Further, Santa Fe College values the diverse talents and contributions of all full-time and part-time faculty and staff.
 Therefore, Santa Fe College is fully committed to providing competitive salaries and benefits to all employees, with transparency and consistency, under the strategic plan goal to recruit, develop, and retain quality faculty and staff, positioning the college as the employer of choice.
-To accomplish this objective, Santa Fe College’s budget use the following guidelines:
+To accomplish this objective, Santa Fe College’s budget is created using the following guidelines:

 Give highest priority to funding the direct cost of instruction.